hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 I also use:
 * **JFFS**,
 * **fstab**, one of the [Custom config files](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-config-files) and
 * the ["User scripts"](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) of RMerlin firmware version.
-Two scripts will be setup:
+Two user scripts will be setup:
  * **init-start**
  * **post-mount**

+* plus 3 other scripts:
+ * **transfert-bckp-1080.sh** to handle the 1080 backup transfer to RT-8075
+ * **transfert-bckp-8075.sh** to handle the 8075 backup transfer to RT-1080
+ * **mail.sh** to notyfy by email users of the result of the transfers.

 [JFFS](http://en.wikipedia.org/wiki/JFFS) is a [writable section of the flash memory](https://github.com/RMerl/asuswrt-merlin/wiki/Jffs) used to store some user's data/program/scripts.
 Intrinsically, the router is a device with no permanent memory, memory being erased on each shutdown, with the exception of the JFFS space.
 Please note that the JFFS space has to be also backup because **it could be** overwritten by a new firmware version.